bdg-tbd/tbd-workshop-1/README-kedro.md

   - `inference_model` - to predict the target values using the loaded model
   - `save_to_file` - to save the predictions to the `07_model_output` directory
 - connect the nodes in the `batch_inference` pipeline in the `pipeline.py` file (you can use the input variables from outputs of other pipelines)
-- run the batch inference using the `kedro run --env=yarn-prd --pipeline batch_inference` command
+- run the batch inference using the `kedro run --env=yarn-prd --pipeline=batch_inference` command

 Important: Take the screenshot of the batch inference run to the documentation.